kaiser-in-exile/a-believable-fiction/src/posts/lists/lifeless-conversations.md

     -   ...Attempt to critique and rectify moral hazards present in such a policy

--   [Fully Automated Luxury Communism](https://chatgpt.com/share/68e103e4-cfe8-8013-826e-a78cfab2a91d).
+-   whatever [fully automated luxury communism](https://chatgpt.com/share/68e103e4-cfe8-8013-826e-a78cfab2a91d).
 I don't have further words for this.

-    -   Automate it further I guess

--   A very [incorrect look](https://chatgpt.com/c/fa9438e9-650f-4023-b501-b81a5408cd1e) at india's founding mythos.

-    -   ...Drive the conversation to a more nuanced view of Indian history and the origin of it's peoples
+    -   Honestly, I am pretty impressed, just expand this ideology further

--   Attempting to create an [Etruscan inspired language](https://chatgpt.com/share/68e10469-8718-8013-8a2a-85ede16f53e1).
+-   Attempting to create an [etruscan inspired language](https://chatgpt.com/share/68e10469-8718-8013-8a2a-85ede16f53e1).

     -   ...Carry on further, see how much you can diverge this from Indo-European grammar, make it more etruscan like.

 # Thanks